vasilismg/Attention_mechanism_translate_dates/README.md

 The challenge of one single context vector, i.e. the final hidden state in the encoder RNN, holding the meaning of the entire sentence/input sequence is addressed by replacing that with an **attention based context vector** generated for every decoder step.

 ![attention][image3]

-The project is based on the programming assignment of deeplearning.ai, course Sequence models, Neural machine translation with attention.
-It was implemented in Keras and I reimplemented it using TensorFlow 1.14.

 ## Requirements
 A full list of the requirements is given [here](https://github.com/vgkortsas/Attention_mechanism_translate_dates/blob/master/requirements.txt).
 The Python and deep learning library versions are: